ABOUT TRAUMA

 Therapy can supportively unpack, re-examine, learn from and process these past stories and experiences so they do not inhibit or replicate in the present.

 I believe that human beings are inherently resilient and neurologically programmed to survive.
 We often forget this and lose sight of our strengths.
 Part of my job as a therapist is to provide a place of safety where clients can reclaim and develop their inner strengths and resources.
-Resilience in the face of traumatic anxiety comes from self-awareness of internal resources and skills, from increased ability to shift attention between past and present with safety, self-care and competence, and to be able to more fully inhabit a grounded and empowered Self in the present.
+Resilience in the face of traumatic anxiety comes from self-awareness of internal resources and skills, which includes an increased ability to shift attention between past and present with safety, self-care and competence.
+Our ability to observe ourselves with curiosity and empathy, allows us to more fully experience a grounded and empowered Self in the present.

 “The body and mind have a natural inherent capacity to heal.”
 Elaine Miller-Karas, from “About the Trauma Resiliency Model”